 How could we leave this one out?
 It’s one of the best old Christmas movies!
 In one of his self-proclaimed “most memorable” roles, Sir Michael Caine played Ebeneezer Scrooge.
 The classic grump who has no love in his heart, especially at Christmas time.

 Caine told the director prior to the shoot that he was planning to play Scrooge as if there were no muppets around him, and that he was working with the Royal Shakespeare Company.
 Needless to say, it works wonders, with songs, festive spirit and cookie monsters galore.

 This is the very first muppet movie where Kermit the Frog doesn’t star as the official lead.
 Which marks an exciting change of pace for the expertly puppeteered franchise.
 Speaking of firsts, this Christmas classic is also the directorial debut of filmmaker Brian Henson, (much to the apparent surprise of Michael Caine).
 And with this holiday treat receiving positive reviews almost across the board, what better Christmas present could he have asked for?

 Ah Bojack, television’s most brutally emotional cartoon horse.
-With this festive showing being no different.
-Bojack and his Mischievous living mate Todd (Aaron Paul) watch an old episode of Bojack’s sitcom, from back in the 90’s, Horsin’ Around.
+This festive showing is no different.
+Bojack and his Mischievous living mate Todd (Aaron Paul) watch an old episode of Bojack’s sitcom, from back in the ’90s, Horsin’ Around.